Which web hosting is better?

 Interestingly enough, most other popular providers in the review websites appeared somewhere in the range of 5.0 – 8.0 HRank, the result that speaks very eloquently about their actual performance.

-- DreamHost (#101) is mentioned everywhere on various review sites and our robot can see that it hosts more than 80K websites;
+DreamHost (only #90) is mentioned everywhere on various review sites and our robot can see that it hosts more than 1 million websites;

 Yet, we are constantly having trouble accessing their hosted websites, which eventually negatively affects the overall rating of the providers.